Genius1237/driver/README.md

                          [--titlebar-adjustment TITLEBAR_ADJUSTMENT]
                          [--save-test-image]
 ```
 Once it's running, switch over to the video game and press X to start the capture.
 Press Y to stop the capture.
 The data is written to a `.hdf5` file.

-Once training data is available, it will be hosted on a cloud platform and linked to here.
+The `hdf5` file will have 4 datasets within it.
+* `train_X` and `train_Y` that can be used for training
+* `test_X` and `test_Y` that can be used as test or validation data

+`train`:`test` is in a 4:1 ratio.

+Some training data has been collected and is avaiable [here](https://drive.google.com/drive/folders/1iEES6uvdd8H5oWW5aMQcqBvfai9NIRpV?usp=sharing).
+The folder will include all datasets collected so far.

 ### Training IL
 Unlike RL based methods, which will probably have to run on **Windows** only (since episodes have to be generated on the fly), this part can be done on any operating system.